3 nights of fireworks planned July 2-4 by downtown’s Plaza

 Downtown’s Plaza Hotel & Casino is combining its 50th anniversary celebration and the Independence Day holiday to offer three straight nights of fireworks displays, the property announced Monday.

-Fireworks will be shot from various locations, rooftops and towers on July 2-4, the Friday, Saturday and Sunday of the three-day weekend.
+Fireworks will be launched from various locations, rooftops and towers on July 2-4, the Friday, Saturday and Sunday of the three-day weekend.

+A spokeswoman for the property said the fireworks shows are still being choreographed but will be similar in length to prior shows the Plaza has featured.
+They will be produced by Pyrotek Special Effects Inc., the same company as the Plaza’s prior fireworks shows.

+Deluxe room packages with a single king bed are selling for $194 a night, plus a $20-a-night resort fee and a minimum two-night stay is required.
+Rooms with two queen beds will cost $40 more.